Christ School’s play calls for its final possession of regulation? Five runs by Jackson Cancel ’26.

 “We figured they had pretty good skill players, and it’s not that we didn't love those matchups for us, but we felt like we could win the game with our guys in trenches.
 The guys really showed out and did a phenomenal job playing for each other tonight.
 It’s a great way to send out our seniors and gives the younger guys (some motivation) for the offseason.”

-Cooper Kirby ‘26 made an early interception deep in Christ School territory.
+Cooper Kirby ‘26 and Zion Ikeme '27 made early interceptions.
 Dawson Thompson ’25 blocked an extra point and the Greenies took advantage of a bad snap on another failed Blues PAT in overtime.

 Historically, the all-time series between Christ School and Asheville School now stands at 50-44-4 in the Blues' favor, but the Greenies have won 21 of the 25 games in the 2000s.